The Monroe Piercing: Everything You Need to Know

 Monroe jewelry styles

-As mentioned previously, the labret stud is the most popular jewelry for the Monroe piercing by far.
+As mentioned previously, the labret stud jewelry is the most popular Monroe piercing by far.
 This helps match the aesthetic of the beauty mark of its namesake.
 However, the jewelry type is far from limiting; there are tons of labret stud styles that you can choose from to make this piercing your own.
 Most Monroe piercings use either a 14G or 16G piece.